-The College has a strong musical tradition and an excellent mixed-voice choir of undergraduate Choral Scholars.
+The College has a strong musical tradition and its mixed-voice choir of undergraduate Choral Scholars is regarded as one of the leading choirs in the world.
 The Director of Music (Stephen Layton) is responsible for their work, assisted by two undergraduate Organ Scholars.
-The Choir broadcasts, records and tours regularly, and all choral services from the Chapel are now webcast live on the internet.
+The Choir broadcasts, records and tours regularly, and all choral services from the Chapel are webcast live on the internet and available to listen again, with a substantial international audience.
 It is expected that the Chaplains will support the choral traditions of the Chapel and a Chaplain generally accompanies the Choir on international tours.
 An ability to sing is desirable, but not essential.